 Garèo grinned.
 “Since we are at the sixth bell, I thought we would join the mill for lunch.
 That way, you can look at the core and get some food.”

-Kanéko gaped, her hatred of Garèo fading with excitement.
+Kanéko’s hatred of Garèo faded with sudden excitement.
 “When did they get it?”